roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Release management/Use OpenKruise to deploy cloud-native applications.md

             -   InPlaceIfPossible: The controller attempts to perform an in-place upgrade.
 If the attempt fails, the controller upgrades the pods by recreating them.
             -   InPlaceOnly: The controller is allowed to perform only in-place upgrades.
         -   maxUnavailable: The maximum number of pods that can be unavailable during the upgrade process.
 You can specify an absolute value or a percentage value.
-        -   gracePeriodSeconds: The graceful period specifies how long a pod stays in the Not-ready state before the controller upgrades the pod in place.
+        -   gracePeriodSeconds: The grace period specifies how long a pod stays in the Not-ready state before the controller performs an in-place upgrade on the pod.
     2. Make the cloneset.yaml file effective in the ACK cluster.

         ```